Accessibility > High Contrast view:ON

 Mental Health Information Station

 A great first stop for mental health information and resources.
-On every Thursday from 11 am – 3 pm at Walpole Hall, Palmerston Place, Edinburgh EH12 5AW, these friendly drop in sessions are free and a helpful place to better manage your mental and physical health, get advice on local services and activities or just pop along for a coffee and informal chat.
+On Thursdays, 10.30 am – 3.00 pm at Walpole Hall, Palmerston Place (next to St Mary's Cathedral) Edinburgh EH12 5AW, these friendly drop in sessions are free and a helpful place to better manage your mental and physical health, get advice on local services and activities or just pop along for a coffee and informal chat.
 All welcome, no booking required.

 Is a Scottish charity based in Edinburgh offering support, resources and information for those affected by learning difficulties.
 If you are the parent or carer of a child with any form of learning difficulty it can be confusing, frightening and even alienating.
-The team at The Salvesen Mindroom are committed to providing information, support and advice at every step of the way.
-The Salvesen Mindroom website has fantastic downloadable resources for parents, teachers and health professionals.
+The team at Salvesen Mindroom Centre are committed to providing information, support and advice at every step of the way.
+Their website has fantastic downloadable resources for parents, teachers and health professionals.
 If you are a parent looking for support you can access one-to-one help and support from experienced professionals by phone, email and in person.

 Legal Services Agency (LSA)

-This mental health legal representation project (Edinburgh & Lothians) offers free advice and representation for people with mental illness, dementia or acquired brain injury or their carers who reside in Edinburgh and the Lothians
+This mental health legal representation project offers free advice and representation for people with mental illness, dementia or acquired brain injury or their carers who reside in Edinburgh and the Lothians.

 Edinburgh City Council in partnership with NHS Lothian has a dedicated carer support team that can offer advice, information and support for carers in the community.
 This can cover a range of issues such as your rights as a carer, medical conditions and medications, information on local services and more.
 Open from Monday to Friday 9 am - 5 pm.
 Carers can self-refer to this service by phoning the number below.